JMDKC/artangled-hugo/content/posts/2026-07-19-smith-kearsey.md

 "Is the storm the metaphor, or was it the house," the artist adds.
 "I don't think the show is prescribing anything.
 It's more a question about what we're actually building when we build a life, and what it might mean to let it go."

 This is not a brothel.
-We're in Kansas anymore either.
+We're not in Kansas anymore either.

 _Lucien Smith: Burn Down the House is at Kearsey & Gold (London).
 4 June - 17 July 2026_